Number of confirmed cases of monkeypox in Brazil rises to 14 - News

 The Ministry of Health confirmed, this Thursday (23), three more cases of monkeypox in Brazil.
-None of them are people with a history of travel to countries where there is an outbreak of the disease.
+None of them is from a person with a history of travel to countries where there is an outbreak of the disease.
 With the new notifications, the country has 14 people infected with the virus.

 In a note, the folder reported that the recent cases are three male patients, residents in the city of São Paulo, aged between 24 and 37 years.